mdearafat/pratcie-git/README.md

-# pratcie-git
+# practice-git

 This simple test to learn git

+# Teacher

+Md Arafat